opus1993/pubrepo/content/post/2021-03-26-data-evangelist-part-5/index.md

 Early in every university statistics 101 course there is that moment when the professor delivers the line about what happens to the average income of the room when Bill Gates walks in.
 Of course, the story is a bridge to a conversation about the median and interquartile range.
 Later, students hear the story of Siméon Denis Poisson's estimation of the annual number of Prussian cavalry soldiers killed due to horse-kicks.
 If you are lucky, you might learn there to apply Poisson's distribution to modern examples like estimating the number of car crashes, or forecasting counts of fault code events.

 Data science has its roots in the same statistical work.
-This raises the question of whether an AI CoE should be combined with engineering & analytics groups already embedded into regional/functional groups.
+This raises the question of whether an AI CoE should be combined with engineering & analytics groups already embedded within regional/functional groups.
 If an existing  group is already practicing predictive analytics, it stands to reason those skills could be applied to other AI projects and a combined organization makes sense.

 Cassie Kozyrkov looks at the skills continuum in her [ML video tutorials](https://youtu.be/YsrPImZyisI).
 When we want to make a few important decisions under uncertainty, we go with statistics.
 If we want to automate and make millions of decisions under uncertainty, then machine learning is the way to go.
 But what if we don't know how many decisions we want to make before we start?
 Or, we feel lost in our quest for inspiration, but are still excited by the ambiguity of exploration?
 If we want to understand our world, this is analytics.